Bixkitts/LogicGateSim/README.md

+# ATTENTION
+This like literally my first project ever.
+I shudder to think of the OOP horrors that lurk within, but it's here for archival reasons.

 # LogicGateSim
 A logic gate simulator.
 Create a series of basic logic gates and have them compute a binary program.